amitlevy/evolutionaryGPT/README.md

 ...
 ```

-And I've verified it can indeed be solved consistently with T=3 and N=5 (the hyperparameters used in the paper).
+I've verified it can indeed be solved consistently with T=3 and N=5 (the hyperparameters used in the paper).
 More difficult tasks should use higher T, N, for instance, Eureka used T=5 and N=16.

 ## Usage: